dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## Purpose

-This report documents the local development environment setup and verification for future lab usage.
+This report documents the local development environment setup and verification for Windows 11.
 The accompanying screenshots are used as evidence of each completed check.

+## Requirement

+At least 16gb RAM and more than 10gb storage space.

 ## 1. Docker